 Our data with a hierarchical index.

-This is already looking more organized, but there's more to multiindexes than just looks.
+Our data already looks more organized, but there's more to multiindexes than looks.
 We've created a hierarchy of relationships in our data!
 With these indexes, we've silently made small distinctions in our data.
-For instance, we've distinguished that the Golden Knights of 2018-2019 are a different entity than the Golden Knights which made it to the Stanley Cup in the 2017-2018 season.
+For instance, we've distinguished that the Golden Knights of 2018-2019 are a different entity than the Golden Knights, which made it to the Stanley Cup in the 2017-2018 season.
 We also associated all the games played by the Golden Knights this season t0 this season's Golden Knights, which is, in turn, a child of 2018-2019.
-As a result, we've gained insight as to which season each game belongs to.
+As a result, we've gained insight into which season each game belongs to.

 While this hierarchy of indexes is in place, the information stored across all 3 indexes is inseparable from the values in each row.
 I'll show you what I mean.